EatMoreChicken/TA-discord_alert_action/README.md

 ## Installation and Configuration
 1. Download the app package and install it in your Splunk instance.
 2. Follow Discord's documentation to generate a webhook for a channel ([Discord documentation](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks)).
 3. Create or edit an alert to add the Discord Alert action.
-Be sure to populate the webhook URL and the fields you would like sent to Discord from your search (supports wildcards).
+Be sure to populate the `Discord Webhook URL` and `Fields to Send` (Note: _Supports wildcards and should be comma-separated_) with fields you would like sent to Discord from your search.

+> Note: The maximum message length currently supported is "2000" characters.
+> Note: Please consider using the `For each result` trigger option for your alert.

 ## To-Do
 - [ ] Update script to use Splunk's built-in logging.
+- [ ] Fine tune max message length.
+It should be higher than 2000 characters.
+- [ ] Look into getting trigger option `Once` to include all results instead of just the first.

 ## Support
 This is an open-source project, no support provided, public repository available.
 Please feel free to contribute to this project by creating pull requests, filing bug reports, or providing feedback.
 Thank you!